thomasweng15/RoboND-DeepLearning-Project/writeup.md

 I used 100 steps per epoch, so each epoch has 100 * 32 samples.
 This value undershoots the total number of samples I have because I have a high number of epochs, allowing the network to sample from the total number of images to construct each epoch set randomly and reduce the possibility of overfitting.

-## Notes from Training

-I used an AWS EC2 instance to train my models.

-I trained my model using the provided training and validation sets, reaching a score of 0.399.

-Then I retrained my model using 42MB of data I collected in simulation observing the hero moving in dense crowds.
-This data was used as another test set.
-I used the same validation set from the first run.

 ## Limitations

 This trained model is only able to follow one "hero" human.
 It is unable to generalize to hero humans that don't look like the one in the training data.